elisa-tech/wg-aerospace/demos/AvioNix-demo/README.md

-# Yet Another Demo
+# AvioNix Demonstrator

 This is another attempt at providing a meaningful demo.
-On the [Product Profiles](../../docs/product-profiles.md) ontology, this effort maps to Sofware Level E and possibly Software Level D. It features a slimmed down Linux kernel (<300 kSLoC) and slimmed down systemd, but a fairly comprehensive Linux userspace.
+On the [Product Profiles](../../docs/product-profiles.md) ontology, this effort maps to Software Level E and possibly Software Level D. It features a slimmed down Linux kernel (<300 kSLoC) and slimmed down systemd, but a fairly comprehensive Linux userspace.

 ## Nix FAQ